TCGTalk Logo

 How does Paradox Rift compare to other SV-era sets for pack opening?

 Paradox Rift is one of the weaker opening propositions among SV-era sets at current prices.
-Its EV ($4.86/pack) is well below sets like Chaos Rising ($7.05) or Ascended Heroes (~$11+).
+Its EV ($5.03/pack) is below higher-EV sets like Chaos Rising.
 The main reason is that Paradox Rift's card prices have declined significantly over its 2+ year lifespan, while sealed product prices haven't kept pace.
 For comparison: Paldean Fates and Obsidian Flames EV guides are available for adjacent sets in the same era.

 tcgTalk Price Comparison